me-naresh141/todo-list/README.md

 * You can add a new todo.
 * You can deleted todo.
 * You  can checkin  and checkout  todo.
+* you can  drag and drop your todo.

 # Technology
   ##### *Frontend:*
  * HTML
  * CSS
  * JAVASCRIPT

 ##### *Backend:*